GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/android_and_ios_with_cordova.md

 ## Testing on Android

 You can run `cordova run android` to run the compiled application, or `cordova run android --device` to run on an Android device.
-Make sure that the device has the *developer mode* activated, is connected and recognised by the computer.
+Make sure that the device has the *developer mode* activated, is connected and recognized by the computer.

 You can also open Android Studio and open the project (choose the `platforms/android` folder).
 Then you can see in the top right the list of connected devices (or installed emulators) and run the app.